Skip to content

 Description

-On the Mettlenalp, follow the hiking trail, which initially runs relatively flat in a northwesterly direction.
-After just under a quarter of an hour, the climb becomes significantly steeper.
-Soon, you'll see the panorama that makes this hike so special: mountains as far as the eye can see.
-Once you reach the Napf, it's worth enjoying the view in all directions.
-Even the sweeping view down into the Swiss Plateau is impressive.
-The reason for the exceptional panoramic view isn't the Napf's altitude, which is "only" 1,405 meters above sea level.
-But because the Napf is the highest elevation for miles around, you feel like you're on the roof of Switzerland.
+At Mettlenalp you follow the hiking path, which initially runs relatively flat in a northwest direction.
+After less than a quarter of an hour, it becomes noticeably steeper.
+Soon you will see the panorama that makes this hike so special: mountains as far as the eye can see.
+Upon reaching the Napf, it’s worth enjoying the view in all directions.
+Even the wide view down to the Central Plateau is impressive.
+The reason for the extraordinary panoramic view is not the height of the Napf, which is "only" 1405 meters above sea level.
+But because the Napf is the highest elevation far and wide, one feels as if on the roof of Switzerland there.

-Now the actual high-altitude trail begins.
-It alternates between forests, along the edge of the forest, and briefly over roads.
-One magnificent view follows the next, so you'll repeatedly come across places where you'll want to linger.
-First, you descend from the Napf to the Änzisattel and then climb up to Hochänzi.
-There, the self-catering stand with cool drinks comes in handy.
-Another destination is the Lushütte.
-Now the final two hours of the hike begin, with significantly more downhill than uphill.
-This will give tired leg muscles, for which the constant alternation between uphill and downhill is likely to be a challenge, a little relief.
+Now the actual high route begins.
+It leads alternately through forest, along forest edges and briefly over roads.
+One magnificent view replaces the next, so that one repeatedly arrives at places where one likes to linger.
+First, you go down from Napf to Änzisattel and up to Hochänzi.
+There, the self-service stand with cool drinks is just right.
+Another stage goal is the Lushütte.
+The last two hours of the hike follow with noticeably more descent than ascent.
+This way, tired leg muscles, for which the constant change of ups and downs might be a challenge, are somewhat spared.

 Höhenprofil